kando-menu/kando/docs/contributing.md

 * For **each commit**, several checks are performed.
 These include code formatting, linting, [REUSE](https://reuse.software/) compliance and unit tests.
 * For **pull requests**, it is checked in addition that the application can be packaged for Linux and Windows.
 * When a **new tag** is created, the application is packaged for Linux, macOS, and Windows and uploaded to the [releases page](https://github.com/kando-menu/kando/releases).

+## Versioning

+Kando uses [semantic versioning](https://semver.org) and the [changelog](changelog.md) follows the rules of [Keep a Changelog](http://keepachangelog.com/).
+Whenever you add a new feature or fix a bug, please add an entry to the top of the changelog in the `[unreleased]` section.
+When a new version is released, this section will be marked as released and a tag is created on the `main` branch.

 <p align="center"><img src ="img/hr.svg" /></p>